Slow Travel North East Scotland

 A LOCAL APPROACH Folklore, history, arts and traditions

-Local expert Rebecca Gibson provides all the practical information you need to slow down and properly enjoy a distinctive corner of Britain.
+Local expert Rebecca Gibson provides all the practical information you need to slow down and properly enjoy a distinctive corner of Scotland.
 But, more than that, she digs deeper to find less-trodden places, offering lots of wildlife watching tips and sharing the stories of passionate people who live and work here.

 Whether taking Rebecca’s favourite walks through hushed pinewoods, swirling a dram of whisky, watching bottlenose dolphins splash and tumble or discovering ancient stone circles and Pictish carvings, you’ll find Slow Travel North East Scotland goes far beyond conventional guidebooks in celebrating one of Scotland’s most diverse areas.